Events - Witchcraft and Wicca

 Events

-The Children of Artemis will be holding a weekend introductory Wiccan course in Glastonbury running from 9am until 5pm each day on the 8th and 9th of April 2016.
+The Children of Artemis will be holding a weekend introductory Wiccan course in Rugeley running from 9am until 5pm each day on the 24th and 25th of February 2018.

 With an option to socialise with new friends at a pub afterwards, the course will include a complete overview of this enthralling subject, expertly taught by experienced tutors from CoA Central.